-Recording your 'end of lesson' sharing can be part of the formative assessment process.
-You will have the option to revisit and perform a song/s of your choice in Step 6 as part of the summative assessment process.
+It's a good idea to record your 'end of lesson' sharing as part of the formative assessment process.
+You will have the option to revisit and perform a song/songs of your choice in Step 6 as part of the summative assessment process.
 Talk about the progress that has been made.

 Performing is and should be a wonderful and joyful experience for everyone.
 It is important for children to learn how to behave when performing and when they are part of an audience.
-Both are important and both have a history of custom and practice in different venues and for different occasions.
+Both are important, and both have a history of custom and practice in different venues, and for different occasions.
 For some, performing music will become a key part of musicianship.
-For everyone, regular performance experience and attention to basic performing etiquette enable children to become happy, confident performers, who also feel at ease participating as part of an audience for other performers.
+For everyone, regular performance experience and attention to basic performing etiquette enable children to become happy, confident performers who feel at ease participating as part of an audience for other performers.